FuelLabs/sway-standards/standards/src_6/README.md

 # Prior Art

 Token vaults have been thoroughly explored on Ethereum and with [EIP 4626](https://eips.ethereum.org/EIPS/eip-4626) they have their own standard for it.
-However as Fuel's native assets are fundamentally different to Ethereum's ERC-20 tokens, the implementation will differ, but the interface may be used as reference.
+However as Fuel's [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) are fundamentally different from Ethereum's ERC-20 tokens, the implementation will differ, but the interface may be used as a reference.

 # Specification